 Rijkscollection: a Virtual Art Museum

-I am excited to share my latest hobby project, Rijkscollection, a virtual museum built using WebGL.
+I am excited to share my latest (award-winning!!1!) hobby project, Rijkscollection, a virtual museum built using WebGL.
 This platform lets you explore paintings and drawings from the Rijksmuseum Amsterdam.
 Rijkscollection doesn’t offer a tour of the Rijksmuseum.
-Instead, it creates unique
+Instead, it creates

 Dittytoy